eduellery/eduellery/README.md

 I'm a podcast addict 🎧.
 I love coffee ☕, comics 📚 and sports 🏅.

-I have a daughter and I just try to be the best dad I can 💪
+I have a daughter and I just try to be the best dad I can 💪.

-- 🔭 I’m currently working on *something secret* 🤫
+- 🔭 I’m currently working on personal projects 🤫
 - 🌞 My day job is at Unzer
 - 📫 How to reach me: `@eduellery` (everywhere basically)
 - 😄 Pronouns: He/Him